 After you figure out the type of skin you have, it is important to abide by a beauty routine that makes use of products intended for your skin type.
 Keep reading to learn how to create the best routine for your skin!

 If you have normal skin, chances are your skin is free of dry spots and excess oil.
 Your priority is to maintain moisture levels in the skin and ensure your skin stays hydrated.
-Using a mild cleanser, a lightweight moisturizer, exfoliating a couple of times a week, and finishing your routine with an SPF product is the best approach to keeping your skin on track.
+Using a mild cleanser, a lightweight simple face moisturizer, exfoliating a couple of times a week, and finishing your routine with an SPF product is the best approach to keeping your skin on track.

 If you have dry skin, your skin often feels tight, is flaky, and has several dry patches.
 You want to use a mild cleanser that won’t further strip the skin of moisture, like: a hydrating serum to revitalize and rehydrate your skin, a heavier moisturizer that is rich in oils or shea butter, and an SPF product.
 Avoiding harsh alcohol-based toners is the best way to rehydrate your skin.